Gary Barlow: The X Factor

-Barlow revealed on 9 December 2012 that he may not return as a judge for a third series on The X Factor, stating that he did not know "if there is room" in his diary for the programme.
+Barlow said on 9 December 2012 that he may not return as a judge for a third series on The X Factor, stating that he did not know "if there is room" in his diary for the programme.
 However, on 20 May 2013, it was confirmed by Walsh that he and Barlow would both return to continue their roles as judges on the tenth series of The X Factor, alongside Scherzinger and former judge Sharon Osbourne who replaced Tulisa.
 Barlow was given the Groups category in his third year on the show.
-Barlow chose Kingsland Road, Miss Dynamix and Rough Copy as his final three.
-After losing two of his final acts, he guided Rough Copy to the semi final.
+Barlow chose Kingsland Road, Miss Dynamix and Rough Copy as his top three contestants.
+After losing two of his final contestant, he guided Rough Copy to the semi-final.

-During Rough Copy's performance on the first live show of The X Factor 2013, Barlow revealed that this would be his last series on the show, due to his solo tour commitments and the upcoming release of a new Take That album.
-Barlow said of his decision: "I’ve had an amazing time on X Factor these past three years.
-A show like this needs to stay fresh and exciting, so it’s a great opportunity for someone to come in and take the show past its incredible ten year anniversary.
-"Next year is a very busy year for me and X Factor is a full time job so it felt like the right time to hand over the baton."
-An X Factor spokesperson added: "As Gary said on the show tonight we can confirm that this will be his last series as a judge on The X Factor as next year he will be focusing on his own music.
-"We'd like to thank him for an amazing contribution over the last three years."
+During Rough Copy's performance on the first live show of The X Factor 2013, Barlow revealed that this would be his last series as a judge on the show, due to his solo tour commitments and the upcoming release of a new Take That album.
 Barlow was replaced by Cowell, who returned to the show after a three-year absence.